In Pictures: UNICEF continues support for critical frontline care during COVID-19 pandemic in Italy

 Health team targets vulnerable refugee and migrant children and families with limited access to services

-Italy also has one of the largest populations of migrants and refugees in Europe.
-This includes the 70,000 young people who arrived as unaccompanied or separated children since 2014.
+Italy has been one of the countries hit hardest by the global COVID-19 pandemic.
+The country also has one of the largest populations of migrants and refugees in Europe.
+This includes the 70,000 young people who have arrived as unaccompanied or separated children since 2014.

 Even when there is no pandemic, refugee and migrant children and families face significant barriers accessing healthcare, accurate health information and preventative services like proper sanitation facilities.
 With COVID-19 the situation is worse, especially for those in crowded living conditions and limited access to services.

-Although the pandemic has brought much of Italy to a halt, the UNICEF supported INTERSOS health outreach team continues to provide children and families living in particularly vulnerable situations with vital health screenings, hygiene supplies and factual information on preventing the spread of coronavirus.
+Although the pandemic has brought much of Italy to a halt, the INTERSOS health outreach team continues to provide children and families living in particularly vulnerable situations with vital health screenings, hygiene supplies and factual information on how to prevent the spread of coronavirus.
+Since June 2020, the activities of the team have been implemented with co-funding from the European Union’s ‘RM Child-Health’ initiative and UNICEF.

-Below is a look at one of the outreach team’s recent clinics in an informal settlement in the outskirts of Rome.
+This story follows the outreach team as it runs one of its clinics in an informal settlement in the outskirts of Rome.

 Abdoul lives in Rome and is originally from Togo.